-Scope 1 and 2 emissions
+3.2 Scope 1 and 2 emissions

 There are four main sources of scope 1 emissions across New Forests' assets under management.
-Data from each asset is collected in the units indicated below and emissions are calculated using the associated emissions factors.
-These are summarised in Table 1.
+Data from each asset is collected in the units indicated below and emissions are calculated using the associated emissions factors (Table 1).

-Table 1: Data inputs and emission factors for direct emissions (scope 1)
+Table 1: Data inputs and emission factors for direct emissions (scope 1 cope 1 I) --- -------- ----